 Designed like a series of interconnected bowls to collect water from surrounding catchment areas, the system was abandoned in the 19th century in favour of piped irrigation brought in by the British colonial administration and, according to Waqif, better suited to conditions in London than Delhi.

 Local people would have been easily persuaded to abandon the baoris.
 It took time to walk up and down those steps to collect water.
 But as the network of pipes grew, preventing rainwater from slowly seeping into the ground, the older systems became derelict.
 Piped water may well have stood for ease, speed and an idea of progress.
 The same could be said of fertilisers, health apps or slickly marketed junk food.
-Technologies promise easier, more productive lives.
-But that’s not necessarily the same as a better life; and shiny innovations can be so seductive that it’s easy to overlook lessons from the past.

 The Bellagio group rightly focussed on those lessons.
 Who champions technological solutions, and for whom?
 What costs come with the benefit?
 Are the people that tech tools are meant to serve being listened to?
 Is there choice and control over their use?
 Can we still imagine – and invest in – low-tech or even no-tech solutions?